Free Film Commission service

 Nordic Film Commissions (NFC)

-A list of film production companies set in our region that can co-produce, with crew, or with equipment and resources that might assist your production:
+A list of film production companies set in our region that can co-produce, with crew, or with equipment and resources that might assist your production.
+In the region productions will find high-end camera and lighting equipment through locally-based Dagslys AS rental house, as well as one of the best cinema sound mix studios in Norway.

 Green production guide in Norway (in Norwegian)